 If you anticipate a period of cloudy weather following the transplant, you can set a rock under the stem to help get it started in the right direction.

 Once all your tomato plants have turned themselves upright, try to stake, cage, or trellis them as soon as possible.
-If you have a few tomato plants growing in a row, try the Florida Weave trellising method — my favorite way to prop everything up easily!
+If you have a few tomato plants growing in a row, the Florida Weave trellising method is my favorite way to prop everything up easily and economically.

 This post updated from an article that originally appeared on June 24, 2011.